 Temporary Researcher Guidelines

 The SBHLA is currently open to the public by appointment only.
 To schedule an appointment call 615-244-0344 or email email@example.com.
-In line with guidelines issued by the Centers for Disease Control and Prevention, we request patrons wear a face covering while conducting research in our facility.
+Patrons are encouraged to wear a face covering while conducting research in our facility.
 Patrons are encouraged to continue using the collection’s online resources, email, and phone reference services.
 The Southern Baptist Periodical Index, normally a subscription service, is also available free of charge during this time.

 Purpose and Mission